 The major interface between humans and the ocean occurs in the coastal seas.
-Marine industries thrive in this area while European citizens make daily use of the coastal ocean for tourism, leisure and recreation.
+Marine industries thrive in this area while European citizens make daily use of the coastal ocean for tourism, leisure or recreation.
 Operational oceanography assists both industry and the general public to make decisions about their use of and access to the coastal ocean.
-The EuroGOOS community has developed a wide range of products and services for such use cases.

 The EuroGOOS Coastal working group will examine the entire value chain from coastal observations, satellite data, ocean forecasts and analysis, to products and services for coastal users.
 The working group will examine sustainability and fitness for purpose of the existing system and identify future steps needed to secure and improve all elements of the coastal value chain.
 The working group started its work with a kick-off meeting in Brussels on 9 May 2018.